SalmanGassem/thammenha/README.md

 ### Data Collection

-We have collected data from the website Syarah.com, one of the
+ - The KSA data was scraped from the website Syarah.com.
+ - Collected a dataset from the USA market to compare from websites such as Kaggle, Medium, and so on.

+### Model Training

+The model training is still undergoing.

 ### Team Members: